Sanat-Mishra/Analysing-Synonymous-Mutations./README.md

-# Exploring the effects of SynonymousMutations, IIT-B Summer Project 2019
+# Exploring the effects of Synonymous Mutations, Advisor - Dr. Supreet Saini, IIT-Bombay (May - July),2019.